Next: Line Truncation, Previous: Text Display, Up: Display [Contents][Index]

 be altered.
 To customize its color, change the :background

-(see Face Customization).
+attribute of the face named cursor (see Face Customization).
 (The other attributes of this face have no effect;

 the text shown under the cursor is drawn using the frame’s background